American doctor shot dead in Pakistan in suspected sectarian attack

-LONDON Ten Iranian border guards were killed by Sunni militants in a cross-border attack on the frontier with Pakistan on Wednesday, Tasnim news agency reported.
+* Says initiation of corporate insolvency resolution process and appointment of interim resolution professional Source text for Eikon: Further company coverage:

-ISLAMABAD An American volunteer cardiologist was shot dead in Pakistan on Monday, a member of his minority Ahmadi community said, the latest attack on a group which says it is Muslim but whose religion is rejected by the state.
+ISLAMABAD May 26 A volunteer American cardiologist was shot dead in Pakistan on Monday, a member of his minority Ahmadi community said, the latest attack on a group which says it is Muslim but whose religion is rejected by the state.

 Mehdi Ali had taken his five-year-old son and a cousin to a graveyard in Punjab province at dawn to pray when he was shot, said Salim ud Din, a spokesman for the Ahmadi community.

-"He came here just one or two days ago to work at our heart hospital, to serve humanity and for his country," Din said.
-"Two persons came on motorbikes.
+"He came here just one or two days ago to work at our heart hospital, to serve humanity and for his country," said Din.
+"Two persons came on motor-bikes.
 They shot 11 bullets in him."

 Ali was born in Pakistan but moved abroad in 1996.
 He had returned to do voluntary work at a state-of-the-art heart hospital built by the Ahmadi community in the eastern town of Rabwah.

-Ali, 51, moved to Columbus, Ohio, in the United States, where he founded an Ahmadi centre and raised funds for medical charities in Pakistan, Din said.
+Ali, 51, moved to Columbus, Ohio, in the United States, where he founded an Ahmadi centre and raised funds for medical charities in Pakistan, said Din.

-He is survived by a wife and three young sons, Din said.
+He is survived by a wife and three young sons, said Din.

-The U.S. embassy said it was providing consular assistance but declined to give further details.

-"We express our deepest condolences to his family and friends," the embassy spokeswoman said.
+"We are waiting for an application from the family after which we will start investigations," said local police officer Ahmed Ali.

-Ahmadis have often been jailed or lynched for blasphemy for things such as offering Islamic prayers or reading the Koran.
+Ahmadis have often been jailed or lynched for blasphemy for things like offering Islamic prayers or reading the Koran.

 Ali's killing follows the fatal shooting of a 65-year-old Ahmadi man last week.
 A teenage gunman killed Khalil Ahmad in police custody after the grandfather was arrested on blasphemy charges for objecting to stickers denouncing his religion.